nederhof/imagealign/README.md

 that `image1.png` and `image2.png` are two images of the same document that need to be aligned.
 For example, `image1.png` is a photograph of a papyrus and `image2.png` is a facsimile, possibly prepared from that same photograph, or from another photograph that may not quite align with the first.
-Other common image formats such as JPG are allow allowable.
+Other common image formats such as JPG are also allowable.

 ## Preparation

-Make sure that packages numpy, cv2 and PIL are available.
+Make sure that packages numpy, cv2, PIL are available.
 Installing is typically by:

 ```
 pip install numpy